Nokia 3

 The Nokia 3 is a Nokia-branded entry-level Android smartphone designed and marketed by HMD Global.
 It was announced on 26 February 2017, a day before the Mobile World Congress started, along with the Nokia 6, Nokia 5, and Nokia 3310 (2017).
-The phone receives regular monthly security updates and runs stock Android.
+The phone initially received regular monthly security updates and runs stock Android.
 Nokia 3.1 and others released after Nokia 3.

 Specifications

 Hardware

 The Nokia 3 has a polycarbonate back shell with a metal frame; a similar styling to the Nokia Lumia 925.

-The Nokia 3 has a 5.0-inch LTPS IPS LCD display, MediaTek MT6737 system on a chip with a quad-core 1.3 GHz Cortex-A53 CPU, 2 GB of RAM, 16 GB of internal storage that can be expanded using a microSD card up to 256 GB, 2630 mAh Li-Ion battery, 8 MP rear camera with LED flash and 8 MP front-facing camera with auto-focus.
+The Nokia 3 has a 5.0-inch IPS LCD display, MediaTek MT6737 system on a chip with a quad-core 1.25 GHz Cortex-A53 CPU, 2 GB of RAM, 16 GB of internal storage that can be expanded using a microSD card up to 256 GB, 2630 mAh Li-ion battery, 8 MP rear camera with LED flash and 8 MP front-facing camera with auto-focus.
 It is available in silver white, matte black, tempered blue and copper white colours.

 Software

-The Nokia 3 launched with Android Noguat 7.1.1 and can be updated to Android Pie 9.0., In 2018 HMD Global stated all their first generation Nokia phones would have one more year of Android updates.
+The Nokia 3 launched with Android Nougat 7.1.1 and can be updated to Android Pie 9.0., In 2018 HMD Global stated all their first generation Nokia phones would have one more year of Android updates.

 On December 20, 2018, HMD Global released a software update to Oreo 8.1.
 On June 3, 2019, HMD Global released the update to Pie 9.0.